tensorflow/models/research/delf/README.md

 -   `detector.py` is a module to construct an object detector function.
 -   `extract_boxes.py` enables object detection from a list of images.
 -   `extract_features.py` enables DELF extraction from a list of images.
--   `extractor.py` is a module to construct a DELF local feature extraction function.
+-   `extractor.py` is a module to construct a DELF/DELG local feature extraction function.
 -   `match_images.py` supports image matching using DELF features extracted using `extract_features.py`.